bxparks/AceButton/README.md

           `AceButton::check()` method for various types of events (idle, press/release, click, double-click, and long-press)
     * [MemoryBenchmark](examples/MemoryBenchmark/)
-        * determines the amount of flash memory consumes by various objects and features of the library
+        * determines the amount of flash memory consumed by various objects and features of the library

 <a name="Usage"></a>